- Ways to Help

 - Staff & Student Resources

-September 2020, Meet MMI's Administrative Support Team: MMI's administrative team supports the director in overseeing MMI’s fiscal, personnel, and communications activities.
+MMI's administrative team supports the director in overseeing MMI’s fiscal, personnel, and communications activities.
 Their role is to help all of MMI function efficiently, effectively, and ethically.
-Click on their photos to learn more about how Mark and Minda support marine mammal research and graduate student education.
+Click on their photos to learn more about how Mark Wilke and Minda Stiles support marine mammal research and graduate student education.